kpaede/Verovio-Music-Renderer/README.md

 - download button for the rendered SVG-FIle (visible by hovering the mouse over the renderd music)
 - a settings menu to change the rendering options (working, though not sure if every option is working, espeically the font option)
 - Sound playback of the rendered music
+- highlighting of the live playback notes, synced to the sound playback

 And I would love to implement these as well (and would love some help)
--  highlighting of the live playback notes (as stated in the Verovio docs https://book.verovio.org/interactive-notation/playing-midi.html).
-The current Version of my TS files has it implemented, but it only works with one rendering per obsidian document, more than one rendering messes it up.
 - the possibility to just render a selection of bars (as stated here https://book.verovio.org/interactive-notation/content-selection.html)
 - the possibility to render not just URLs but also direct code like the ABCJS plugin https://github.com/abcjs-music/obsidian-plugin-abcjs
+- wide humdrum support

 ## Manually installing the plugin